JiHong88/suneditor/README.md

 > The Suneditor is a lightweight, flexible, customizable WYSIWYG text editor for your web applications.
 > - Pasting from Microsoft Word and Excel.
-> - Drag&drop image uploads.
 > - Custom table selection, merge and split.
-> - Media embeds.
+> - Media embeds, image uploads.
+> - Can use CodeMirror.
 > - And.. many other features :)

 ![WYSIWYG HTML Editor](http://suneditor.com/docs/screen-main-w.png?v=2180)